How to set up a family office in Singapore

 Both entities require: at least one Singapore-resident director, a registered office address, a company secretary, an auditor (for fund vehicles above SGD 10M revenue).

-Three concurrent applications, typically managed by a Big-4 firm or specialist law firm:
+Up to three concurrent applications, typically managed by a Big-4 firm or specialist law firm:

 • CMSL application (MFOs only) — MAS reviews the fund management company's business plan, key personnel, compliance framework.
 Typical timeline 12–16 weeks.